hotosm/osm-fieldwork/README.md

 simple and structured format, making it easy for you to share and collaborate on form designs with your team or other organizations.

-### Using the XLSForm Library with ODKConvert
+### Using the XLSForm Library with Osm-Fieldwork
 The XLSForms in the XForms directory of the XLSForm Library have been designed to support the HOT data models and have an efficient mapper data flow.
 These forms also allow for editing of existing OSM data and support the data models, specifying the preferred tag values for each data item with the goal of both tag completeness and tag correctness.

-### Here are some examples of how to use the XLSForm Library with ODKConvert:
+### Here are some examples of how to use the XLSForm Library with Osm-Fieldwork:

 - Download an XLSForm from the XForms directory: